-My name is Igor Rakuz and I’m A regenerative soil cannabis Farmer. ￼About 15 years ago I started a small medical grow for a friend who had ALS￼.
-I witnessed the many benefits of cannabis leading to a life of horticulture.
-Over the years I have been exposed to different techniques in growing and composting and what is now called Korean Natural Farming or KNF.
-I had the opportunity to experiment with different techniques at a nursery I started in Maine, and volunteered at local health clinics teaching people about growing cannabis and it’s many benefits.
-I opened a few grow stores but never felt good about growing plants with chemical nutrients and grow lights that are both expensive and ecologically damaging, and so I closed them down. eeing the connection between growing food and medicine and our own personal sovereignty I opened a small cafe GRO CAFE where we used locally produced foods, and grew our own organic mushrooms, and micro greens.
+My name is Igor Rakuz and I’m a regenerative soil cannabis farmer.
+About 15 years ago I started a small medical grow for a friend who had ALS.
+I witnessed the many benefits of cannabis which led me to a life of horticulture.
+Over the years, I was exposed to different techniques in growing and composting and what is now called Korean Natural Farming or KNF.
+I had the opportunity to experiment with different techniques at a nursery I started in Maine and volunteered at local health clinics teaching people about growing cannabis and its many benefits.
+I opened a few grow stores but never felt good about growing plants with chemical nutrients and grow lights that are both expensive and ecologically damaging, and so I closed them down.
+Seeing the connection between growing food and medicine and our own personal sovereignty, I opened GRO CAFE where we used locally produced foods, and grew our own organic mushrooms and micro greens.

-As cannabis became "more legal” I knew it was time for us to get out of the secret cover of clandestine grow operation, and move into the open sun.
-Many people started to grow their own cannabis and ￼Scott’s miracle grow started buying up all the suppliers used by the grow stores, including the largest nutrient companies, lighting, and fan companies as well as the largest supplies distributer in the US.
+As cannabis became "more legal," I knew it was time for us to get out of the secret cover of clandestine grow operation and move into the open sun.
+Many people started to grow their own cannabis and Scotts Miracle-Gro started buying up all the suppliers used by the grow stores, including the largest nutrient, lighting, and fan companies as well as the largest supplies distributor in the US.
 I knew it was my time to get out of the indoor cannabis game.

-One of my￼ grow stores was formally a nursery with large green houses that gave me a place to experiment with organic techniques using tomatoes peppers and flowers as my test subjects.
-I would grow my organic produce along with plants grown with the chemical fertilizers we were selling in the grow store.
-It didn’t take long to realize that I could grow better tasting produce that cost less and a had higher nutritional density than those produced with chemical grow solutions.
+One of my grow stores was formerly a nursery with large green houses that gave me a place to experiment with organic techniques using tomatoes, peppers, and flowers as my test subjects.
+I grew my organic produce along with plants grown with the chemical fertilizers we sold in the store.
+It didn’t take long to realize that I could grow better tasting produce that cost less and a had higher nutritional density than those produced with synthetic chemical grow solutions.

-Unfortunately Maine is not a good location to grow cannabis outside.
-It’s cold and wet, it has short summers, high humidity and can see heavy rains throughout the summer months.
-Cannabis is a resilient plant and can grow anywhere￼c but does so ￼￼￼best in climates where there is little rain similar to conditions ideal for growing grapes.
+Unfortunately, Maine is not a suitable location to grow cannabis outside.
+The climate is cold and wet, with short, humid summers that can see heavy rains.
+Cannabis is a resilient plant and can grow anywhere but does best in climates where there is little rain, similar to conditions ideal for growing grapes.

-I arrived in Oregon in the winner of 2017 to visit friends and ski the mountains of the Pacific Northwest￼￼￼, that’s when I discovered Sauvies Island, Portland Oregon.
+I discovered Sauvie Island in Portland when I visited Oregon in the winter of 2017 to see friends and ski the mountains of the Pacific Northwest.
 Sauvie Island is the largest waterway island in the United States.
-Iit sees a total summer rain fall of about 3 inches and has a nice consistent breeze 6 mph blowing north and south.
-Sauvies island is in the columbia river and is made of volcanic rock it has geological make up very high in basalt, a highly diamagnetic ￼￼￼rock.
+It sees a total summer rain fall of about 3 inches and has a consistent breeze of 6 mph blowing north and south.
+Sauvie Island is in the Columbia River and is made of volcanic rock with a geological make up very high in basalt, a highly diamagnetic rock.

-Choosing a location to grow cannabis is more than just finding suitable environmental￼ conditions it means navigating strict rules from both the county and state.
-It means dealing with the federal government not having access to loans, bank account and insurance, it means paying heavy taxes and having to watch out for rippers.
-So in many ways this location seemed ideal but there really isn’t such a thing as a perfect plot of land or at least I haven’t found one.
+Choosing the right location to grow cannabis is more than just finding suitable environmental conditions; it means navigating strict rules from both the county and state.
+It means dealing with the federal government not having access to loans, bank accounts, and insurance.
+It means paying heavy taxes and watching out for rippers.
+In many ways, this location seemed ideal but there really isn’t such a thing as a perfect plot of land, or at least I haven’t found one.

-I set out to grow cannabis as nature intended, that meant no high powered grow lights, and no chemical fertilizers.
-I experimented with KNF, jadam, and soil food web methods by dr Elaine ingham and found a community in farmers using regenerative soil practices across a wide spectrum of agriculture￼￼.
-The system we practice increases soil bio diversity, improves soil structure, protects watersheds and enhances our local ecosystem.
-Living soil is rich in microbial life that feeds plants and capture atmospheric carbon in soil and plant biomass, if adopted this method could reveres global carbon trends.
-We draw from decades of applied and scientific research in aggro ecology and holistic land management by leading scientists such as Dr. Elaine Ingham, Masanobu Fukuoka and the global communities of natural and organic farmers.￼￼￼
+I set out to grow cannabis as nature intended.
+That meant no high powered grow lights or chemical fertilizers.
+I experimented with KNF, Jadam, and Dr. Elaine Ingham's soil food web methods and found a community of farmers using regenerative soil practices across a wide spectrum of agriculture.
+The system we practice increases soil biodiversity, improves soil structure, protects watersheds and enhances our local ecosystem.
+Living soil is rich in microbial life that feeds plants and captures atmospheric carbon in soil and plant biomass.
+This method could reverse global carbon trends if adopted globally.
+We draw from decades of applied scientific research in aggro-ecology and holistic land management by leading scientists such as Dr. Elaine Ingham, Masanobu Fukuoka, and the global communities of natural and organic farmers.

-It was a lot of work but within one year our compression meter was now able to probe through 15” inches of living soil like butah ked.
+It was a lot of work but within one year our compression meter was now able to probe through 15” inches of living soil.

-Bringing saprophytic fungus to our soil.
-I purchased about 25 mushroom spawn bags I used to inoculate large cardboard moving boxes I filled with wood chips treated with humic powder and kelp meal.
-Within 7 days the white mycelium ￼￼filled the box’s and evening started to eat the cardboard.
+Next, I wanted to bring saprophytic fungus to our soil.
+I purchased about 25 mushroom spawn bags and inoculated large cardboard boxes filled with wood chips treated with humic powder and kelp meal.
+Within 7 days the white mycelium filled the boxes and even started to eat the cardboard.
 It was time to bring the mushrooms to the field.
-This was done by drilling 3” holes every 3 sq’ we then placed large hand fulls into the woody compost clay soil mix for the winter and hopefully forever.
+We drilled 3” holes every 3 sqft and placed large handfuls of the mycelium in to spread over the winter and hopefully forever.

 Living regenerative soil is a mindful approach to cannabis horticulture.

 The living soil system is maintained by nurturing a symbiotic relationship between plants and microbes.
-This is not an easy task, goes far beyond organic requirements and is well worth the effort.
-Growing in living soil is not only economical and ecological, doing so allows the plant to potentiate its natural genetic expression through a matrix of terpenes and cannabinoids, a difference you can smell, taste, and feel.
+This is no easy task.
+The labor and intricacies go far beyond organic requirements but are well worth the effort.
+Living soil is not only economical and ecological, it also allows plants to potentiate their natural genetic expression through a more robust matrix of terpenes and cannabinoids, a difference you can smell, taste, and feel.

-how’s it work.
-We use a microscope to asses our soil a method developed by dr elain ingham over several decades.
-By quantifying soil biomass and populations of various micro organisms we can identify which groups are lacking and then develop strategies for re-introducing a fully functioning Soil Food Web as is found in forest or grass lands.
+We use a microscope to asses our soil, a method developed by Dr. Elaine Ingham over several decades.
+By quantifying soil biomass and populations of various micro organisms, we can identify which groups are lacking and then develop strategies for re-introducing a fully functioning Soil Food Web as is found in forests or grasslands.

-Different eco systems and plants have different ratios of fungus to bacteria f:b living in the soil.
-There are more bacteria then fungi in early successions of a healthy eco systems, weeds have more bacteria then fungus grasses have a ratios of 1:1 (f:b) orchards see a ratio of 10:1 and healthy old growth forest can have as much as 100:1 fungus to bacteria.
-F:B ratios correlate to plant succession as well as to what form of nitrogen is produced.
-When there is extreme bacterial biomass and little fungi the majority of nitrogen will be converted to nitrate instead of remaining as ammonium.
-This caters to early succession plans such as weeds and may lead to the occurrence of pest and diseases in later secession plants and trees.
-Cannabis will do well in a 1:1 to 5:1 ratio, achieving this was our goal!
+Different ecosystems and plants have different ratios of fungus to bacteria (F:B) living in the soil.
+There are more bacteria than fungi in early successions of healthy ecosystems.
+Weeds have more bacteria than fungus, grasses have a ratio of 1:1, orchards 10:1, and healthy old-growth forest can have as much as 100:1.
+F:B ratios correlate to plant succession as well as which form of nitrogen is produced.
+When there is extreme bacterial biomass and little fungi, the majority of nitrogen will be converted to nitrate instead of remaining as ammonium.
+This caters to early succession plans such as weeds and may lead to the occurrence of pest and diseases in later succession plants and trees.
+Cannabis does well in a 1:1 to 5:1 ratio and achieving this was our goal!

-African night crawler shit to the rescue.
-Our soil tests showed a higher bacteria to fungus ratio, we needed fungus and we needed it bad!
-I tested over 50 types of compost looking for as high a fungus to bacteria ratio I could find and it was not an easy task.
-Finding compost with a 1:1 ratio of Saprophytic￼ fungus seemed to be impossible. ￼ luckily￼ a friend found a batch of African night crawler compost that was High in what we wanted to see: lots of fungus, protozoa, ameba, ￼and Nematodes and didn’t have Actinobacteria an indicator of anerobic conditions, or Oomycetes a fungus like microbe associated with plant pathogens such as downy mildew, pythium￼, blights etc. it was time to start making extract.
+African Nightcrawler poop to the rescue!
+Our soil's bacteria to fungus ratio was too high; we needed fungus and we needed it bad!
+I tested over 50 types of compost, looking for the highest fungus to bacteria ratio.
+Finding compost with a 1:1 ratio of Saprophytic fungus seemed to be impossible.
+Luckily, a friend found a batch of African Nightcrawler compost that was high in what we wanted to see: lots of fungus, protozoa, amoebas, and Nematodes, with no Actinobacteria (an indicator of anaerobic conditions), or Oomycetes (a fungus-like microbe associated with plant pathogens such as downy mildew, pythium, and blight).
+It was time to make an extract.

-We weighed 14 pounds of compost in nylon strainer bags￼ and placed them into 50gallon drums filled with water. needing￼ the bags by hand for 10 minutes causing the water to turn black with a thick coffee like foam head.
+We weighed 14 pounds of compost in nylon strainer bags and placed them into 50 gallon drums filled with water.
+Kneading the bags for 10 minutes caused the water to turn black, with a thick coffee-like foam on top.
 We repeated this for all 1000lbs of worm compost.
-Luckily we now have a Vortx compost brewer that we built in house so no more prune fingers from hand needing extract ￼:). ￼We sprayed the compost extract/tea on our cover crop and straw we spread over the ground in the fall.
-Another innovation the soil injector, in order to increase our top soil depth this season we incorporated the use of soil injector calibrated to not kill the microbes ￼we worked so hard to obtain.
-We inject compost extract or tea directly into the soil at about an 8 to 15 inch depth.
+We now have a vortex compost brewer that we built in house, so no more prune fingers from hand-kneading extract.
+We sprayed the compost extract/tea on our cover crop and straw we spread over the ground in the fall.
+Another innovation we incorporated to increase our top soil depth was a soil injector calibrated to not kill the microbes we worked so hard to obtain.
+We inject compost extract/tea directly into the soil at about an 8-15 inch depth.

-In our first year we used seven different types of seed divided equally between grass and legumes: Tritakale, vetch, Crimson, winter peas, barley,￼￼ Winter wheat and ￼￼we used some clay busting radish (year one only).
+In our first year, we used seven different types of seed divided equally between grass and legumes: Triticale, vetch, Crimson, winter peas, barley, winter wheat, and some clay-busting radish.

-Once we were done in the fall we were looking at beds that had mycelium hand buried in them, inoculated cover crop, imo4, and straw turned black with compost tea.
-The following spring 2019, The soil compaction meter was able to reach a depth of 15 inches before hitting a PSI of 200.
-As if that wasn’t great enough our biology improved we had over a 1:1 fungus to bacteria ratio and our new soil structure test moved us from clay loam into silty loam￼￼￼.
+Once we were done in the fall, we had beds with mycelium hand buried in them, inoculated cover crop, IMO4, and straw soaked black with compost tea.
+The following spring of 2019, the soil compaction meter was able to reach a depth of 15 inches before hitting a PSI of 200.
+As if that wasn’t great enough, our biology improved so much that we had over a 1:1 fungus to bacteria ratio and our new soil structure test moved us from clay loam into silty loam.
 We now had soil and so there was no need to till in the spring before we planted our cannabis.

-It costs about 5500 to prep the ground of our 40,000 sq foot plant canopy, compared to the cost of buying pete moss, expensive nutrients, large pots or raised beds our cost to move from dirt to living soil was almost unbelievable:
+It costs about 5500 to prep the ground of our 40,000 sq foot plant canopy, compared to the cost of buying peat moss, expensive nutrients, large pots or raised beds our cost to move from dirt to living soil was almost unbelievable:

 250 yards Woody Compost: 3000